A Special Commemorative Anthology

 I love working with illustrators to create covers.
 And I especially love it when I can coordinate with them before they create their art.
 This allows me to guide them as to the space available and any typographic plans I have.

-To complement Tashia’s art, I decided to use Stanyan typeface by Richard Kegler, founder and lead designer of P22 Type Foundry on the cover for the list of authors and editors.
-It’s a hand-drawn serif typeface that is a fun balance of formal and informal, which complemented Cabrito, the titling typeface I used in both the interior and cover.
+To complement Tashia’s art, I decided to use Stanyan typeface by Richard Kegler, founder and lead designer of P22 Type Foundry, on the cover for the list of authors and editors.
+It’s a hand-drawn serif typeface that strikes a fun balance between formal and informal, complementing Cabrito, the titling typeface I used on both the interior and cover.

 Layout & Typesetting

-As a collection of prose, poetry and short narratives, but no images aside of the author photos, layout is fairly straightforward.
-Design includes the chapter opener and body text pages, and styles for each chapter’s introductory summary and poetry.
-Front matter includes half-title and title pages, copyright, dedication, and a table of contents.
-Back matter includes the authors section and a larger than normal acknowledgments section, owing to the various granting and coordinating organizations involved with the group.
+As a collection of prose, poetry, and short narratives, but no images aside from the authors’ photos, the layout is straightforward.
+Design includes the chapter opener and body text pages, as well as styles for each chapter’s introductory summary and poetry.
+Front matter includes a half-title page, a title page, a copyright page, a dedication page, and a table of contents.
+Back matter consists of the authors’ section and a larger-than-normal acknowledgments section, owing to the various granting and coordinating organizations involved with the group.

 I chose to keep a fairly traditional layout for the 6 x 9 page, based on a 35-line text block set in Minion Pro, a typeface by Adobe’s Robert Slimbach.
 Running headers of author and title for the included work in Minion’s eminently clean italic.
-As usual, I utilized a baseline grid to ensure front-to-back alignment of text lines for a very clean result.
+As usual, I used a baseline grid to ensure front-to-back alignment of text lines, resulting in a very clean appearance.

-Because the book is “only” text, the typeface choice plays a larger role in it’s visual spirit.
-With the body in the traditional Minion, I wanted to complement them with a little flair.
+Because the book is “only” text, the typeface choice plays a larger role in its visual spirit.
+With the body in the traditional Minion style, I wanted to complement it with a touch of flair.
 Chapter titles were set centered in the elegant and modern Cabrito, designed by Jeremy Dooley from Insigne Design.
 The result is clean, fresh, and eminently readable with just a touch of attitude.